 Avoid over-engineering and large rewrites by incrementally evolving the software design using tests.

 - Domain-Driven Design (DDD)

 - Advanced introduction to TDD lifecycle

 - Expressing business behaviour via tests, not the implementation

 - Principles of Clean Code and good design

 - Using unit tests as a tool to drive good design

-- Can write and execute unit tests using a framework (such as JUnit, NUnit, etc.)
+- are able to write and execute unit tests using a framework, such as JUnit, NUnit, etc.;

 - A unit test framework